einbahnstrasse/Goldford-ENT3320/resources/week.04/assignment.02.markdown

 * Instantiate at least 2 of your own `RTcmix~` objects running separate RTcmix scripts:
 	* You'll be using `RTcmix~` in place of `poly~` as a synthesis engine for this assignment.
 	* Consider tweaking any of the RTcmix instruments or scripts we've demonstrated in class.
-	* Your script should employ the use of at least one `maketable` or `makegen` function, possibly linked to a `bach` slot.
-These can be used to modulate a note's amplitude envelope, FM depth, or any other synthesis parameter of your choosing.
+	* Your script should employ the use of at least one `maketable` or `makegen` function.
+These can be used to modulate a note's amplitude envelope, FM depth, filter cutoff frequency, or any other synthesis parameter of your choosing.
-* Write a short musical sequence stored in a `bach.roll`:
+* Write another short musical sequence stored in a `bach.roll`, different from Assignment #1:
 	* Your sequence should have at least 2 voices.
 	* Each voice must be routed to a separate `RTcmix~` synthesis engine using a `poly~`.
 	* Consider how your chosen sound and sketch of material might be used in our final project about memory.